weijuey/tp/docs/UserGuide.md

 You can run `fav INDEX` where `INDEX` is the index of a contact that currently belongs in your favourites list to remove them.
 </div>

-Examples: `fav 1` — Adds contact at index 1 to your list of favourites
+Example: `fav 1` — Adds contact at index 1 to your list of favourites

 ![favourite](images/favourite_command.png)